 American Eugenics Argued That The Government Should Encourage The "Fit" To Procreate

 From the beginning, eugenics was sold as a tool to help society.
-And early on, some of the uses were relatively benign—tax incentives or birth bonuses were given to encourage the “right” people to procreate.
-“Better Babies Contests” handed out trophies to human children as if they were prize-winning pigs at a state fair.
+And early on, some of the uses, including tax incentives or birth bonuses, were given to encourage the “right” people to procreate.
+“Better Babies Contests” handed out trophies to human children.
 In fact, the contests were often held at state fairs.
 Similarly, "fitter family" contests rewarded "fit" Americans for procreating.

 Science, eugenics promised, could direct human evolution and improve humanity.
 But there was also a dark side to the eugenics movement that tried to stop “unfit” people from procreating.